Bulat-Almukhametov/DotnetNotebookSamples/docs/vscode-setup.md

 code --install-extension ms-dotnettools.dotnet-interactive-vscode
 ```

 After completing these steps, you can start creating and running .NET notebooks in Visual Studio Code.
-Set up Visual Studio Code to work with notebooks